From bine to beer.

 These time-critical requirements together with the tall growth habit of the bines mean that each garden must have its own picking and drying equipment and facilities.

-The most labour-intensive tasks on an established hop garden are the stringing which takes place between August and early October, bine selection and training which takes place over a four week period from late October, and harvesting which takes place in March.
+The most labour-intensive tasks on an established hop garden are the stringing which takes place by a hop grower between August and early October, bine selection and training which takes place over a four week period from late October, and harvesting which takes place in March.

 Different varieties of hops mature at different dates.
-Growers typically grow a range of varieties to spread the work load and risk, and make better use of harvesting equipment.
+A hop grower typically grows a range of varieties to spread the work load and risk, and make better use of harvesting equipment.

 State of the art drying.